The Coral: 2012–2017: The Curse of Love and Distance Inbetween

 In a March 2012 interview, bassist Paul Duffy reported that a new album was in progress at Peter Gabriel's Real World Studios in Bristol, stating that the sound was a lot heavier: "It's very layered, it's like you have one thing and you just keep adding things on top, and it just sounds big cause we've gone in as a six piece".
 In spring 2012 the band announced an indefinite hiatus in order to concentrate on individual projects.
 Their half-finished seventh album was shelved.

 On 24 August 2014, Geoff Barrow announced when standing in for Stuart Maconie on the BBC Radio 6 Music Freak Zone show that the Coral were to release The Curse of Love in September 2014.
 The album was recorded around the time of The Invisible Invasion, an album produced by the Portishead and Beak man, but was only recently mastered for release on James Skelly's Skeleton Key label.
 "Wrapped in Blue" is the first cut from the album, which Barrow played on the show.

 On 23 November 2015, the band announced their 2016 return after five-year hiatus.
 The new studio album, Distance Inbetween was released on 4 March 2016, accompanied by UK and European tours in Spring 2016.
 Guitarist Paul Molloy joined the band during the recording of the album, replacing Lee Southall who had chosen to take a break from the band in order to focus on his personal life and solo project.
 In late 2016, the band was joined by Jack Prince as tour percussionist.

-2018–2020: Move Through The Dawn
+2018–2020: Move Through the Dawn

 In April 2018, the band announced their ninth studio album, Move through the Dawn, which was then released on 10 August 2018.
 It was recorded at Liverpool's Parr Street Studios and was produced by the band and Rich Turvey.

 2021–present: Coral Island

 On 28 January 2021, The Coral debuted a single, "Faceless Angel", from their fairground-inspired double album Coral Island, which was released on 30 April.

+In 2026, they released their 13th album 388, which was released in record stores two weeks in advance of its digital release.